 Our expertise

-Biomolecular modelling encompasses a wide range of in silico methods.
-These methods are used in many research areas.
-In addition to general biomolecular modelling, which encompasses the structure, function and interaction of biomolecules, our research team is specifically focused on the study of new and the evaluation of known bioactive compounds.
-In addition to the newly synthesised ones, we are committed to investigate natural, food-derived biactive compounds (such as biactive peptides, polyphenols, etc.) that could modulate physiological processes and thus improve human health.
-The expertise of our research team is presented below.
+Biomolecular modelling encompasses a diverse set of in silico methodologies used across multiple areas of biological and chemical research.
+Beyond general biomolecular modelling - which includes the analysis of biomolecular structure, function, and interactions - our research group is particularly focused on the discovery and evaluation of bioactive compounds.
+In addition to newly synthesized molecules, we are dedicated to investigating naturally occurring, food-derived bioactive compounds (such as bioactive peptides, polyphenols, and related metabolite classes) that have the potential to modulate physiological processes and thereby contribute to the improvement of human health.
+The core areas of expertise within our research team are outlined below.

 Lead discovery, optimization and rational drug design

-We perform the necessary in silico steps for successful drug design, such as target identification and validation, lead discovery and optimization and preclinical tests.
-Our molecular modelling rely on up-to-date knowledge and experience and offer reliable and accurate results.
+We conduct the essential in silico stages required for successful drug design, including target identification and validation, lead discovery and optimization, as well as preclinical computational evaluation.
+Our molecular modelling approaches are grounded in current scientific knowledge and methodological expertise, ensuring reliable and accurate results.

 Computer Aided Drug Discovery

-Computer Aided Drug Discovery (CADD) utilizes sophisticated molecular modelling software to identify and evaluate potential drug targets and optimize drug candidates.
-CADD can be used to identify small molecules that interact with and bind to the target, as well as to predict the safety and efficacy of drug candidates through in silico simulations.
-We perform both, ligand based and structure based drug discovery methods.
+Computer-Aided Drug Discovery (CADD) employs advanced molecular modelling methodologies to identify and evaluate potential drug targets and to optimize candidate molecules.
+CADD enables the identification of small molecules that interact with and bind to specific biological targets, as well as the prediction of the safety and efficacy of drug candidates through comprehensive in silico simulations.
+Our team applies both ligand-based and structure-based drug discovery approaches.

 1.Ligand based drug discovery